SevenLightnapper/python-course/module9/MODULE_9.md

 - **Description:**
   - Implement a decorator function that checks whether the result of another function (which sums three numbers) is a prime number, printing "Prime" or "Composite" based on the result.

----

-# TODO List

-- [x] Create a directory for module 9.
-- [x] Create pull request from 'module9' branch to 'master' branch
-- [x] Add homeworks
-  - [x] Create a new branch from 'module9' branch
-  - [x] Create a corresponding directory for the homework
-  - [x] Add homework files to the directory
-  - [x] Create a pull request from 'hw*' branch to 'module9' branch
-  - [x] After checkup with instructor merge pull request
-- [x] Add homework descriptions to MODULE_9.md
-- [ ] Merge pull request